 Medical Humanities (Online)

-You will become part of the vibrant research communities both within departments and the IMH.
-In particular, students become members of the Postgraduate and Early Career Researchers (PGECR) network in Medical Humanities, which organises regular seminars, conferences and social events.
+As a student on this course, you will become a member of the Postgraduate and Early Career Researchers (PGECR) network in Medical Humanities, where you will benefit from regular seminars, conferences and social events.

 At least one of the following:

 A 500-word personal statement which should include the following:

 Two professional and/or academic references from people who are familiar with your work, commenting on your suitability for the programme.

 |Home students||£11,700 per year|

 |Home students||£6,500 per year|

 |Island students||£6,500 per year|

 The tuition fees shown are for one complete academic year of study, are set according to the academic year of entry, and remain the same throughout the duration of the programme for that cohort (unless otherwise stated).